Corvex-2/Spooderfy/README.md

 # COPYRIGHT
-This source code is published and licensed under the GPLv3 licensing agreement.
-The SUK IT school group reserves itself the right to change the licensing agreement at anytime, and without further notice.
+This source code is published and licensed under the GPLv3 licensing agreement. i reserves myself the right to change the licensing agreement at anytime, and without further notice.
 More information about the GPLv3 licensing agreement can be found here: https://github.com/Kayory/Spooderfy/blob/master/GPLv3.license